logicwind/react-native-matomo-tracker/README.md

 ### trackDownload()

 The trackDownload method is used to track  the download of files or resources within a React Native application.
-It will take  `category`,`action` and `download-url`  with the optional parameter `actionDimensions`.
+It will take  `category`,`action` and `download-url`  with the optional parameter `dimension`.

 #### Example